sarahcolbert/sibling_roh_analysis/README.md

 Instructions for defining siblings are provided by Howe et al. [here](https://github.com/LaurenceHowe/SiblingGWAS/wiki/0.1_Siblings).

 ## Pre-Step 3: Editing the config file
 Navigate to the sibling_roh_analysis directory and edit the config file by adding the required information.
-You can then run the config file using:
+You can then run the config file (and an additional setup file that does not require editing) using:

 ```
 source ./config
+source ./dir_setup
 ```

 ## Pre-Step 4: Input Files